Rethinking STS and NLI in Large Language Models: Clinical and Biomedical Evaluation

-\citet{singhal2023large} assess LLM's potential in medicine through the answering of medical questions based on PaLM (8B to 540B).
+\citet{singhal2023large} assess PaLM (8B to 540B)'s potential in medicine through answering medical questions.
 They observed strong performance as a result of scaling and instruction fine-tuning.
 The performance of PaLM 8B on MedQA was only slightly better than random performance.
 Accuracy improved by more than 30\% for PaLM 540B.